adafruit/circuitpython-weekly-newsletter/_posts/2018-08-21-circuitpython-rpi.md

 ## Updated Guides - Now With More Python!

 **You can use CircuitPython on Raspberry Pi!** We're updating all of our CircuitPython guides to show how to wire up sensors to your Raspberry Pi, and load the necessary CircuitPython libraries to get going using them with Python.
-We'll be including the udpates here so you can easily keep track of which sensors are ready to go.
+We'll be including the updates here so you can easily keep track of which sensors are ready to go.
 Check it out!

 [Adafruit AMG8833 8x8 Thermal Camera Sensor](https://learn.adafruit.com/adafruit-amg8833-8x8-thermal-camera-sensor)